 The pub also offers the Ploughman's, a huge plate stuffed with English cheese, crusty bread, a Scotch egg, and other veddy Brit delicacies.

-See where else to eat at the resort in my feature, best Universal Orlando dining.
+See where else to eat at the resort in our feature, best Universal Orlando dining.

 Scream Like a Banshee with Celestina